Last updated: 19/02/2025

 Similar to the GV70, the Genesis Electrified G80 is offered in a single highly specified variant.
 The G80 also shares the same 220 kW maximum DC fast charging and vehicle-to-load bi-directional charging.
 It’s slightly larger 87 kWh battery pack and sleeker sedan body shape offers increased driving range compared to the GV60 and GV70.

-Genesis has revealed an updated 2025 Genesis Electrified G80, due in Australia later in 2024.
-Key updates include a larger 95 kWh batter for longer driving range, a 130 mm longer wheelbase which improves interior space as well as an updated infotainment system.
+Genesis has revealed an updated 2025 Genesis Electrified G80, expected early in 2025.
+Key updates include a larger 95 kWh battery for longer driving range, a 130 mm longer wheelbase which improves interior space as well as an updated infotainment system.

 Read more about Genesis.